A Half-Day at Hong Kong’s Victoria Peak: My Tips for What to See & Do + How to Get There

 Bus 15

 To get to the top, there’s also a minibus from Hong Kong Station.
 From the green minibus stop under International Finance Centre 2 (IFC2), take Minibus No. 1.
-The minibuses depart every 5-15 minutes between 6:20am to 12:00am.
-The journey to the top of Victoria Peak will take about 30 minutes.
+The minibuses depart every 5 to 15 minutes between 6:20 am and 12:00 am.
+The journey to the summit of Victoria Peak will take about 30 minutes.

 By taxi or ride-share

 From anywhere in Hong Kong, you can also catch a taxi or Uber to Victoria Peak.
-It’s the most expensive option but also the quickest and most convenient.
+It’s the most expensive option, but, in my experience, it’s also the quickest and most convenient.

 Taxi on Old Peak Road